dotnet-presentations/aspnetcore-for-beginners/Tutorial/2-Add a model/Addamodel.md

 dotnet tool install --global dotnet-aspnet-codegenerator
 ```

+> Tip:
+> If `dotnet-aspnet-codegenerator` is already installed, you can update it with `dotnet tool update --global dotnet-aspnet-codegenerator`.

+> Note:
-> Note: You need to close and reopen the console window to be able to use this tool.
+> You may need to close and reopen the console window to be able to use this tool.

 Run the the following commands: